rensked/labtest/README.md

 ### Setup ###
 In order to run the exercises in this module, you'll need to set up your environment first.

-1. Open the solution from Lab 1 and open the Azure IoT hub created.
+1. Open the end solution from Module 2 and open the Azure IoT hub created.

 ---